 Reformatting pretty much means erasing everything on the hard drive and starting from scratch.
 Your sister should have asked you if there was anything important you wanted to save before doing that.
-If the hard drive has been reformatted, the pictures are probably gone.

 In your search line type in " Picasa " That will take you to pages where you can down load this free program.
 If your pictures are still on your computer, it will find them and put them all in a seperate folder.
 It may even find pictures that you forgot you had.
 GOOD LUCK. prism @sbcglobal. net (remove spaces)

 I have Windows XP on my computer and when I save pics to my computer they wind up in a file in my Word program, under the file name of My Pictures.
 If you have Word installed on your PC, I'd try looking in your document files to see if you have a file by that name.
-Mine was automatically set up, and pics just automatically land there when I save them, no matter what the source is that they come from.